Pitch Prize: highest-scoring decks win direct investment from 3P Ventures. See how it works →

 A Simple Agreement for Future Equity — a convertible instrument used in early-stage fundraising that converts to equity at a future priced round.

-SAFEs typically include a valuation cap (the maximum valuation at which the SAFE converts) and/or a discount rate (a percentage reduction on the price per share at the next round, rewarding early investors for their risk).
+SAFEs typically include a valuation cap (the maximum company valuation at which the SAFE converts) and/or a discount rate (a percentage reduction on the price per share at the next priced round, rewarding early investors for their risk).
 A SAFE with a $6M cap and a 20% discount gives the investor equity at the lower of the two terms when the next priced round closes.
+If the next round prices at $20M, the investor converts at the $6M cap; if it prices at $4M, the investor takes the 20% discount on the $4M (effectively $3.2M).

 SAFEs are founder-friendly compared to convertible notes because they have no interest rate, no maturity date, and no debt obligations.
-They are simple, fast, and cheap to execute — a key reason they've become the default instrument for early-stage rounds.
+They are simple, fast, and cheap to execute (Y Combinator publishes the standard documents free), a key reason they've become the default instrument for early-stage rounds.
+A founder can close a SAFE with an angel investor in a single conversation; the same conversation on a priced round would require several weeks of legal work and $20K–$40K in fees.

 Related terms